Are you planning on visiting Antarctica soon? If yes, here are some useful Antarctica facts you need to know before your trip.

-That was when it hit me completely and then I just thought of listing down at least 10 of the continent’s interesting and important facts!
-This way, travelers who are dreaming to visit the continent (perhaps take a cruise or something),would know what to expect and maybe strike up a conversation with someone (particularly those who are into traveling alone).
+This next post lists down at least 10 of the continent’s interesting and important Antarctica facts!
+This way, travelers who are dreaming to visit the continent (perhaps take a cruise or something), would know what to expect and maybe strike up a conversation with someone (particularly those who are into traveling alone).

-1. When you visit the continent, Antarctica has no visa requirements.
+1. When you visit the continent, Antarctica has no visa requirements for some citizens.
 Though passport is still needed and must be valid for at least six months beyond your departure date.